Dyang0/Tech-Blogs-and-Other/README.md

 - The term ‘source to sink analysis’ means to determine all possible inputs to the application (source) and how they are being processed by it (sink).
 A sink could be an insecure code pattern like a dynamic SQL query, a log writer, or a response to a client device

 - Once a faw is identifed, the reviewer must enumerate all the possible instances present in the application.
 This would not be a code review initiated by a code change, this would be a code scan initiated by management based on a faw being discovered and resources being committed to fnd if that faw exists in other parts of the product.
-For example, an application can be vulnerable to XSS vulnerability because of use of un-validated inputs in insecure display methods like scriptlets ‘response.write’ method, etc. in several places.
+For example, an application can be vulnerable to XSS vulnerability because of use of un-validated inputs in insecure display methods like scriptlets ‘response.write’ method, etc. in several places

+Many organizations with responsibility for safeguarding the integrity, confdentiality and availability of their software and data need to meet regulatory compliance.
+This compliance is usually mandatory rather than a voluntary step taken by the organization.
+Compliance regulations include:
+• PCI (Payment Card Industry) standards
+• Central bank regulations
+• Auditing objectives
+• HIPPA

+Factors to Consider when Developing a Code Review Process
+1. Risks
+2. Purpose & Context
+3. Lines of Code
+4. Programming language
+5. Resources, Time & Deadlines

+Reasons for Secure Code Reviews
+1. it is proven to be cost efective and provides an additional level of security that static analyzers cannot provide.
+This justifies the potential complexity and cost of security
+2. companies are driven by regulations and must have secure code to avoid fines

+What Should a Code Review Report Include?
+Date of review.
+• Application name, code modules reviewed
+• Developers and code reviewer names
+• Task or feature name, (TFS, GIT, Subversion, trouble ticket, etc.)
+• A brief sentence(s) to classify and prioritize software vulnerability if any and what if any remedial tasks need to be accomplished or follow up is needed.
+• Link to documents related to task/feature, including requirements, design, testing and threat modeling documents.
+• Code Review checklist if used, or link to organization Code Review Checklist. (see Appendix A)
+• Testing the developer has carried out on the code.
+Preferably the unit or automated tests themselves can be part of the review submission.
+• If any tools such as FxCop, BinScope Binary Analyzer, etc. were used prior to code review.